-There is one rule that Facebook has stuck by through the years: a contest or sweepstakes must be administered through a third-party application, like Strutta or Wildfire, on the Facebook platform.
+There is one rule that Facebook has stuck by through the years: a contest or sweepstakes must be administered through a third-party application on the Facebook platform.
 Once the contest is live, it will show up as a tab, visible directly underneath the cover photo.
 According to Social Media Today, here is a breakdown of contest dos and don'ts:

 It’s imperative to build the contest or sweepstakes through a third-party application that will show as a tab on your company’s Page.
 If you don’t adhere to the Facebook guidelines, you run the risk of having your Page removed.
 Facebook does reserve the right to reject or remove Pages for any reason.
 As a general rule of thumb, having a participant post a photo to your Page is in violation of the rules; having a participant add a photo to the third-party app that is a tab on your Page—that's fair game!

 What have been some of your favorite holiday contests?
 Share with us in the comment section below.photo credit: Doxieone